Maartin van der Velden: ‘PadCooling in my pig barns is a small investment with a short payback time that I will benefit from in the long run’

 Limited investment with short payback time is always attractive

 An additional advantage of the PadCooling is that on hot days we don’t need as much ventilation in the barns.
 That means we save energy.
-On cold, windy days, the PadCooling evens out the effect of wind fluctuations.
+On cold, windy days, the cooling system evens out the effect of wind fluctuations.
 As such, we can also improve the barn climate in autumn and winter.
 PadCooling does produce an extra 10 Pa of air resistance, so we use a little more energy for ventilation all year round.
-The investment in PadCooling is quite reasonable: around 40 to 50 euros per farrowing sow place.
+The investment is quite reasonable: around 40 to 50 euros per farrowing sow place.
 The PadCooling from Inno+ was easy to install.
 ‘It’s a relatively small investment that I expect to earn back in a year’s time.
 We’ll also benefit from the advantages of PadCooling in the long term, with our pig houses.
 So, not only is the investment financially attractive, you also create better living conditions for the pigs, which means they perform better.
 It’s a win-win situation.’